Doubtingeye352/django-easy/README.md

 # django-easy

 Hey!
 This is a tool which helps you in the command line while programming in django, it has features like auto host and many more!
-This is for django only mainly.
+This is for django only.

 to add this into your project just type